How Effective Are Different Acne Medications?

 When you first start to use benzoyl peroxide, the skin can peel or become itchy or irritated.
 This is quite normal, but if it becomes severe or unbearable, speak to your doctor or pharmacist.

-Tetracycline antibiotics are the main type of antibiotics used to treat acne.
+Such acne pills usually contain the antibiotic, tetracycline.
 They effectively kill the Propionibacterium acnes bacteria that causes the spots and inflamed skin that characterises acne by having an anti-inflammatory effect.

 They may make your skin more sensitive to sunlight, so it's recommended that you use sunscreen.
 Antibiotics can also reduce the effectiveness of the contraceptive pill in preventing pregnancy during the first few weeks, so use further precautions such as condoms if necessary.